 - Roof – The roof must be not have any leaks, substantial “wear and tear”, or any noticeable conspicuous defects, such as missing tiles.

 - Drainage – The home will be inspected to have adequate drainage systems that flow water away from the house (to prevent flooding).

 - Foundation – An aspect of the structural integrity that is analyzed is the foundation of the property.
-There must not be any foundational or other structural issues.
+There must not be any foundation or other structural issues.

 - Heating – The heater / heating system will be checked to ensure it is able to sufficiently heat the home.